giorgospan/Bus-Lines-Classification/README.md

   * [fastdtw](https://pypi.org/project/fastdtw/)
   * [haversine](https://pypi.org/project/haversine/)

-It utilizes Dynamic Time Warping (DTW) & Longest Common Subsequence (LCS) as similarity measures.
+It utilizes Dynamic Time Warping (DTW) & Longest Common Subsequence (LCS) as similarity measures between bus trajectories.

 KNN-Classifier is also used in part 4 for classification purposes.
 Note that there is no dataset uploaded yet for the this part.